-Seat backs in cab must be returned to full upright position and seat moved forward before seat is swiveled.
-Failure to do so could result in damage to the seats upholstery, the wall panels, and the seats decorative skirt.
+Seat backs on cab and second row seats must be returned to full upright position and seat moved forward before seat is swiveled.
+Failure to do so could result in damage to the seats upholstery, the wall panels, and the seat decorative skirt.